What Makes a Good Consent Management Platform

 | Free tier | Notification-only, does not block cookies |

-Cons: 275ms median INP (45x slower than Sourcepoint's 6ms).
-Accept button blocks the main thread for 448ms. $99/month (3.4x ConsentStack at same traffic).
+Cons: 225ms median INP, 10th of 11 CMPs in DebugBear's March 2026 update (37.5x slower than Sourcepoint's 6ms).
+Accept button blocks the main thread for 448ms on the worst-tested site. $199/month Plus tier (nearly 7x ConsentStack at same traffic).
 Free tier doesn't block cookies, scan, or store consent.

-Best for: Companies that value the compliance guarantee over performance and have the $99/month budget.
+Best for: Companies that value the compliance guarantee over performance and have the $199/month Plus-tier budget.

 Budget